By Tracy G. Cassels

 Although sexism sucks, I think threatening your child qualifies as worse.
 I admit I’m very lucky to have never heard this uttered to a child because I don’t know what I’d do if I did.
 However, my husband heard this regularly in his town growing up.
 I can’t even fathom how a parent could choose to say this.
 Is crying really so terrible?
 So awful that you have to make your child stop by making them terrified that something even worse is going to happen to them?
 And are you really going to follow-through on this?
 How?
 Beat your child because he cried?

-I honestly don’t know what to say here except I’d like to give parents who utter this something to cry about.
-Multiple times.
+I honestly don’t know what to say here except I’d like to give parents who utter this intentionally and regularly something to cry about.
 You should NEVER utter this to your child.
-And if you plan to, please never come back to this site again.
+If you plan and intent on using this to try and scare your children into not crying, I don’t think this site is for you.

 * * * * *